How Holger Seim Scaled Blinkist from 0 to 1 Million Users in 4 Years

 Finally, one needs to try to avoid those mistakes.

-Holacracy, in general, is an operating system for an organisation which puts a lot of emphasis on self-organization and tries to remove managers.
+Holger: Holacracy, in general, is an operating system for an organization which puts a lot of emphasis on self-organization and tries to remove managers.

 When we started Blinkist, we started with a classical hierarchy structure that we learnt from companies we used to work for.

 But then at some point, we saw the shortcomings of such organizations.
 Workers were less motivated, then us founders would always be a bottleneck because we would always need to take all the decisions and sometimes we were not experienced enough or we did not have the right information to make the smartest decisions.

 We also faced politics coming our way.

 We weren’t happy with this classic organization anymore and we did some research on what else is out there.

 How could we not only build innovative products but also be an innovative organization for which people want to work for?

 The result of this search was that we found Holacracy and we were very excited about it.

 The promise of management free organization, which works much more sufficiently, makes people engage with employees in a deeper way, we bought into it.